Art History: An Introduction Sydney Community College

 By the end of this History Course, you should be able to:

-- Recognise key periods in art history and their defining characteristics.
+• Recognise the major movements in art history and their defining characteristics

-- Understand the social, political, and cultural contexts that influenced art movements.
+• Understand the societies that influenced art movements.

 Course content